Lewis Mumford: Religion and spirituality

 Mumford is also among the first urban planning scholars who paid serious attention to religion in the planning field.
-In one of his least well-known books, Faith for Living (1940, p.
-216), Mumford argues that:
+In one of his least well-known books, Faith for Living (1940), Mumford argues:

 The segregation of the spiritual life from the practical life is a curse that falls impartially upon both sides of our existence.

 Influence

 Mumford's interest in the history of technology and his explanation of "polytechnics", along with his general philosophical bent, has been an important influence on a number of more recent thinkers concerned that technology serve human beings as broadly and well as possible.
-Some of these authors—such as Jacques Ellul, Witold Rybczynski, Richard Gregg, Amory Lovins, J. Baldwin, E. F. Schumacher, Herbert Marcuse, Erich Fromm, Murray Bookchin, Thomas Merton, Marshall McLuhan, Colin Ward and Kevin Carson—have been intellectuals and persons directly involved with technological development and decisions about the use of technology.
+Some of these authors—such as Jacques Ellul, Witold Rybczynski, Richard Gregg, Amory Lovins, J. Baldwin, E. F. Schumacher, Herbert Marcuse, Erich Fromm, Murray Bookchin, Thomas Merton, Marshall McLuhan, Colin Ward, and Kevin Carson—have been intellectuals and persons directly involved with technological development and decisions about the use of technology.
 Mumford also had an influence on the American environmental movement, with thinkers like Barry Commoner and Bookchin being influenced by his ideas on cities, ecology and technology.
 Ramachandra Guha noted his work contains "some of the earliest and finest thinking on bioregionalism, anti-nuclearism, biodiversity, alternate energy paths, ecological urban planning and appropriate technology."
 Mumford's influence is also evident in the work of some artists including Berenice Abbott's photographs of New York City in the late 1930s.
 Mumford was an inspiration for Ellsworth Toohey, the antagonist in Ayn Rand's novel The Fountainhead (1943).